Martin Clunes: Career

 In 2001, he played Captain Stickles in the BBC adaptation of R. D. Blackmore's Lorna Doone.
-In 2002, Clunes played serial killer John George Haigh in a Yorkshire TV production A Is for Acid, and took the lead in ITV's production of Goodbye Mr Chips.
+In 2002, Clunes played serial killer John George Haigh in a Yorkshire TV production A Is for Acid, and took the lead in ITV's production of Goodbye, Mr. Chips.
 Clunes was one of the eponymous leads in the 2004 ITV comedy-drama William and Mary, with Julie Graham.
 Clunes had worked with Julie Graham previously on Dirty Tricks (2000).
-Since 2004, Clunes has played the lead role of Doctor Martin Ellingham in the ITV comedy drama series Doc Martin.
+From 2004 until the conclusion in 2022 Clunes played the lead role of Dr Martin Ellingham in the ITV comedy drama series Doc Martin.
 In August 2007, Clunes starred in the ITV/TVNZ co-production The Man Who Lost His Head.

-Clunes is a regular voice-over artist and is the voice of Kipper in the animated children's series Kipper the Dog.
+Clunes is a regular voice-over artist and is the voice of Kipper in the animated children's series Kipper the Dog, and Stripy in Little Robots, another animated children's series.
 For six years (1993–1999) he also did voice acting for Safeway adverts; he provided the voice of Harry in Safeway's 'When Harry Met Molly' advertising campaign during said years.
 Clunes appeared in a television dramatisation of Fungus the Bogeyman playing Jessica White's father.
 Between 2009 and 2010, Clunes starred on BBC One television in the title role of Reggie Perrin, a re-make of classic 1970s British situation comedy The Fall and Rise of Reginald Perrin.
 In 2015, Clunes played the role of Sir Arthur Conan Doyle in the ITV mini-series Arthur & George.
 In 2018, Clunes played the role of DCI Colin Sutton in the ITV drama Manhunt (first screened in 2019).
-In 2019, Clunes return to sitcom with the BBC1 series Warren, saying "It was just so funny, I couldn't turn it down".
+In 2019, Clunes returned to sitcom with the BBC1 series Warren, saying "It was just so funny, I couldn't turn it down".
+In 2025, Clunes played the part of a farmer affected by County Lines drug gangs on a Welsh farm in the ITV drama Out There.

 Film

 Clunes played Brock in the 1990 film The Russia House.
 He played a character called Martin in the 1992 film Carry On Columbus; Richard Burbage in the 1998 film Shakespeare in Love; and Anthony Staxton-Billing in Sweet Revenge the same year.
-In 2000, Clunes played the role of Dr. Martin Bamford in the film Saving Grace, and the follow up to that film Doc Martin the following year (2001), he played James Chancellor in Global Heresy.
+In 2000, Clunes played the role of Dr. Martin Bamford in the film Saving Grace, and the follow-up to that film Doc Martin the following year (2001), he played James Chancellor in Global Heresy.

 In 2011, Clunes voiced the mischievous dog Dudley in the short film Me or the Dog, starring Edward Hogg and directed by Abner Pastoll.
 Clunes then starred in the 2014 film Nativity 3: Dude, Where's My Donkey?.